-The Company's financial instruments consist of cash, receivables, marketable securities, deposits, accounts payable and accrued liabilities, mortgage payable and convertible debenture.
+The Company's financial instruments consist of cash, trade receivables, deposits, accounts payable and accrued liabilities, mortgage payable and loan payable.

-The carrying value of receivables, accounts payable and accrued liabilities, and accounts payable approximated their fair value because of the short-term nature of these instruments.
-Mortgage payable and convertible debenture values approximate fair value due to their market rates of interest charged.
+The carrying value of accounts payable and accrued liabilities, and loan payable approximated their fair value because of the short-term nature of these instruments.
+Mortgage payable approximate fair value due to its market rates of interest charged.